How to license Microsoft Windows Embedded

 - OEM completes development of the master embedded image.

-- OEM contacts SILICA to order Runtime Licenses and Associated Product Materials (APM).
+- OEM contacts Avnet Silica to order Runtime Licenses and Associated Product Materials (APM).

 - Customer enters runtime key into embedded Image.